VarunGumma/An-Empirical-Study-of-Leveraging-Knowledge-Distillation-for-Compressing-Multilingual-Neural-Machine-/README.md

 ## IndicDistillation
-IndicDistillation is a repository that contains scripts for distilling [IndicTrans](https://github.com/AI4Bharat/indicTrans), a multilingual machine translation model for Indic languages.
+IndicDistillation is a repository that contains scripts for distilling [IndicTrans](https://github.com/AI4Bharat/indicTrans), a multilingual machine translation model for Indic languages, and also part of our work [An Empirical Study of Leveraging Knowledge Distillation for Compressing Multilingual Neural Machine Translation Models](https://arxiv.org/abs/2304.09388)

 ### Setup
 To get started, clone this repository and use it as the main experiment directory.